klengvinayte/ip_monitor/README.md

+### IP address availability monitoring system.

+This is an application that allows you to register and delete IP addresses, as well as check their availability

-How to run the project with Docker
+**How to run the project with Docker**

 ```angular2html
 docker-compose up --build